-- If you have a manual, the clutch switch is located at the top of the clutch pedal, much like the brake switch on the brake pedal. - Route the wires to the reverse switch, cut to length, and strip 1/4" of insulation. - Re-use the connector from the factory harness or the pre-installed insulated terminals.
-It does not matter which tab each wire connects to.
+- If you have a manual, the clutch switch is located at the top of the clutch pedal, much like the brake switch on the brake pedal. - Route the wires to the reverse switch, cut to length and strip 1⁄4" of insulation.
+Also, strip 1⁄4" of insulation from the cutoff piece of PURPLE #919 wire as it will connect to the switch as well.